DanielKng/push3-reverse-engineered/README.md

 This section contains comprehensive technical documentation of the Ableton Push 3 hardware interface, communication protocols, and control mappings.

-Most of this comparative analysis is based on Ableton’s official Push 2 documentation available on GitHub.
-Since I don’t own a Push 2, all comparisons are derived from that documentation rather than direct hardware testing.
+Most of the comparative analysis is based on Ableton’s official Push 2 documentation available on GitHub.
+Since I don’t own a Push 2, all *comparisons* are derived from that documentation rather than direct hardware testing.

 ## Documentation Overview